Heart rate variability: Phenomena

+Pattern formation in heart rate

+The regulation of heart rate, encompassing both acceleration and deceleration of the heartbeat, is highly specific.
+Distinct patterns in heart rate can be observed during everyday movements, such as kneeling down or standing up.
+These patterns reflect highly sensitive physiological regulatory mechanisms that enable a healthy heart to adapt to various life influences.

 Artifact

 Errors in the location of the instantaneous heart beat will result in errors in the calculation of the HRV.
 HRV is highly sensitive to artifact and errors in as low as even 2% of the data will result in unwanted biases in HRV calculations.
 To ensure accurate results therefore it is critical to manage artifact and RR errors appropriately prior to performing any HRV analyses.

 Robust management of artifacts, including RWave identification, interpolation and exclusion requires a high degree of care and precision.
 This can be very time-consuming in large studies with data recorded over long durations.
 Software packages are able to assist users with a variety of robust and tested artifact management tools.
 These software programs also include some automated capability but it is important that a human review any automated artifact management and edit accordingly.

 Analysis

 The most widely used methods can be grouped under time-domain and frequency-domain.
 A joint European and American task-force described standards in HRV measurements in 1996.
 Other methods have been proposed, such as non-linear methods.